Patna School of Painting: Style

-A distinguishing characteristic of Patna Kalam is the lack of any landscape, foreground or background.
+A distinguishing characteristic of Patna Kalam is the minimal treatment of landscape foregrounds and backgrounds, which are given little emphasis.
 Another characteristic was the development of the shading of solid forms.
 Patna Kalam paintings are painted straightway with the brush without marking with a pencil to delineate the contours of the picture and the procedure of painting is popularly known as 'Kajli Seahi.'

 Legacy and decline

 The distinctive style of the Patna School of Painting primarily gained prominence during the British colonial period and flourished until the mid-19th century.
 However, over time, the Patna School experienced a gradual decline, leaving behind a rich but fading legacy.
 The School was renowned for its unique blend of Mughal, Persian, and Indian artistic traditions.
 It primarily focused on illustrating mythological narratives, religious themes, and scenes from everyday life.
 The artists employed vibrant colours, intricate detailing, and delicate brushwork to create visually captivating works.
 One of the major factors contributing to the decline of the Patna School was the diminishing patronage and changing socio-political landscape.
 With the advent of the British Raj, the traditional Indian aristocratic patrons who had supported the art form started to lose their influence, leading to a decline in the demand for such paintings.
 However, the British too commissioned several works, which have not received enough scholarly attention, that can shed light on the nineteenth century socio-economic and cultural conditions of Patna.

 Additionally, the emergence of modern art movements and the growing popularity of European art styles further marginalised the School.
 As the art world shifted towards new forms of expression and Western influences, the traditional Indian styles faced challenges in maintaining relevance and attracting a new generation of artists.
 Art historians have noted that the decline of the Patna School of Painting may also be perceived due to the lack of institutional support and documentation.
 Unlike other renowned art schools in India, the Patna School lacked a systematic approach to preserving its techniques, styles, and historical records.
 This dearth of institutional backing hindered its continuity and led to a gradual loss of knowledge and skills associated with the art form.
 Despite its decline, the legacy of the Patna School of Painting continues to resonate within the art world.
 Many scholars recognise its contribution to the development of Indian art and its unique synthesis of cultural influences.
 Efforts are being made to revive and reinvent interest in this fading art form through exhibitions, workshops, and research initiatives.
 Therefore, it would seem the legacy of Patna School lives on ensuring that future generations can appreciate and learn from its artistic contributions.